Walt Disney World Resort offers a variety of services to help Guests with visual disabilities enjoy their stay. These services include:

 Select table-service restaurants offer menus in Braille—ask a Cast Member about availability.

 Guests with Light Sensitivity

-Should you or any member of your party have a photosensitivity or seizure disorder, we recommend that you consult your physician for specific instructions before visiting Walt Disney World Resort, as specialty lighting effects and other visual effects are used extensively throughout our shows and attractions.
+Should you or any member of your party have a photosensitivity or seizure disorder, we recommend consulting your physician for specific instructions before visiting Walt Disney World Resort.
+Specialty lighting and other visual effects are used extensively throughout our shows and attractions.

 AdventHealth is here to help prepare for your family’s needs as you plan for an unforgettable Walt Disney World Resort vacation—including first aid, video visits and urgent care services.